Skip to content

 Feb 15th 2026

 The Rust compiler for Sheaf is progressing well.
 The parser handles S-expressions correctly, and the first StableHLO emission works.
-Pattern matching in Rust proved to be the right choice: exhaustiveness checking catches missing cases at compile time.
+Pattern matching in Rust proved to be the right choice: it doesn't prevent panics, but exhaustiveness checking catches missing cases at compile time.

 Before going further, I need to validate the autodiff strategy.
 The V2 architecture targets IREE, which means I need gradients in StableHLO/Linalg, not through JAX.
-The obvious candidate was Enzyme-MLIR.
+As I mentioned in the first blog post, the obvious candidate was Enzyme-MLIR, because it provided a convenient black-box for the autodiff.

 The Enzyme Detour